-- All patients were enrolled in the GUIDED trial a large, patient- and rater-blinded, randomized, controlled trial that included patients diagnosed with MDD who had an inadequate response to ≥1 psychotropic medication (N=1,167). - All patients received combinatorial pharmacogenomic testing as part of the trial. - A subset of 124 patients reported taking sertraline within 2 weeks of the screening blood draw and had sertraline blood concentrations quantified using LC-MS/MS.
+- All patients were enrolled in the Genomics Used to Improve DEpression Decisions (GUIDED) trial a large, patient- and rater-blinded, randomized, controlled trial that included patients diagnosed with MDD who had an inadequate response to ≥1 psychotropic medication (N=1,167).2 - All patients received combinatorial pharmacogenomic testing as part of the trial. - A subset of 124 patients reported taking sertraline within 2 weeks of the screening blood draw and had sertraline blood concentrations quantified using LC-MS/MS.